Kashish-Bhatt/Gender-Age-Detection/README.md

 The CNN takes a cropped, resized face image as input and outputs two predictions:
 - Age: estimated as a numeric value
 - Gender: classified as male/female

+## 📈 Current Status

+Gender prediction is currently accurate and performs well in real-time testing.
+Age prediction, however, is less accurate and needs further improvement — this is the main area of ongoing work on the project.

 ## 📁 Project Structure